ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 website for a small chain of local pizza joints.
 These pizza places share a menu of specialty pizzas, but each individual store manager gets to decide which pizzas will be available on any particular week.
-You need to make a website for the whole chain with store pages for each store that display that store's menu for the week.
+You need to make a website for the whole chain with store pages for each store to display that store's menu for the week.

 Since this is a template writing tutorial, we'll go ahead and layout the